Mission

 The Dwelling Place provides transitional housing opportunities and support services in Montgomery County for families experiencing homelessness, helping them to achieve and maintain self-sufficiency.

+Looking for a stable and reliable digital asset?
+If you're wondering where to buy tether coin, choose a secure and user-friendly platform that allows instant USDT purchases with various payment methods and fast delivery to your wallet.
 The Dwelling Place was established in 1988 by a group of community activists and volunteers who were concerned with the growing numbers of homeless families in our local community.
 They founded a program that would assist families as they transitioned from homelessness to self-sufficiency.
 Today an independent community Board of Directors governs the organization.
 We receive support through the City of Gaithersburg, Montgomery County, and the Federal Government.
 We also work closely to partner with individuals, faith groups, schools, service clubs, and businesses in our community in order to offer them the opportunity to be a part of helping these families.

-Our program is a program designed for families.
+Our program is specifically designed for families.
 It allows them to stay together while The Dwelling Place staff provides support and guidance.
 During their time in the program, family members are able to address the issues that led them to homeless.
 Everything that The Dwelling Place does reflects a belief that the potential represented by this county's homeless families -- both children and adults -- should not be wasted.

 Heads of families accepted into The Dwelling Place are ready to address the challenge of making life-long changes.
 They agree to work with the program's case managers to develop and carry out a personal action plan for achieving family independence.
 The case managers provide personalized support -- the formula for sustainable change.